needle-mirror/com.unity.game.foundation/Documentation~/Details/JsonDetail.md

 ## Example

-We have a "Full Body Armor" in our inventory that already has some variable stats but we want to add static data to it.
+We have a "Full Body Armor" in our inventory that already has some variable properties but we want to add static data to it.
 Let's use a `JsonDetail`.

 ![Detail creation](../images/JsonDetail.gif)